ameyakakade/mnist-mlp-numpy/README.md

 ### The math
 Weights and biases are randomly initialised.
 The sigmoid function is used as the activation function for all layers.
-Data from MNIST database is loaded as NumPy arrays, flattened and normalised.
+Data from MNIST database is loaded as NumPy arrays, flattened and normalized.
 Cost is calculated using Mean Squared Error (MSE).

-Code is written to maximize readability over performance.
+### Limitations
+- Uses sigmoid instead of ReLU.
+- Uses MSE instead of cross-entropy
+- Not optimized for performance

 For notes on the calculus (derivatives, chain rule, and cost functions) used in this project, please refer to the docs/ folder.
 #### Make sure to use a LaTeX compatible viewer (like obsidian or VS Code).